Cinema of Pakistan: Independence and growth (1947–1959)

-In 1947, after Pakistan was created out of India, Lahore became the hub of cinema in Pakistan.
+In 1947, after Pakistan was created out of British India, Lahore became the hub of cinema in Pakistan.
 By 1947 there were around 80 cinemas in East Bengal.
 In March 1948, when the Governor-General of Pakistan Mohammad Ali Jinnah came to visit East Bengal, the radio broadcaster and filmmaker Nazir Ahmed was commissioned to create the informational film In Our Midst with the help of Calcutta-based film technicians.
 It was the first informational film of the province (now Bangladesh).
 Upon independence, there was a shortage of funds and filming equipment, which initially paralysed the film industry.
-With hardships faced, the first Pakistani feature film, Teri Yaad released on 7 August 1948, premiering at the Parbhat Theatre in Lahore.
+Despite these obstacles, the first Pakistani feature film, Teri Yaad was released on 7 August 1948, and premiered at the Parbat Theatre in Lahore.